 The transmission of authorization codes SHOULD be made over a secure channel, and the client SHOULD implement TLS for use with its redirection URI if the URI identifies a network resource.
-Authorization codes MUST be kept confidential.
-Since authorization codes are transmitted via user-agent redirections, they could potentially be disclosed through useragent history and HTTP referrer headers.
+Effort should be made to keep authorization codes confidential.
+Since authorization codes are transmitted via user-agent redirections, they could potentially be disclosed through user-agent history and HTTP referrer headers.